 Remote class sessions and meetings

-During the pandemic, many Reed classes met via Zoom.
-If you taught during the 2020/2021 school year, you may already have a Zoom license.
-If not, contact email@example.com to get a license that will allow you to host group meetings of any length.
+For remote meetings and class sessions, we suggest using Zoom.
+If you do not already have a Reed Zoom license, contact email@example.com to get a license that will allow you to host group meetings of any length.
 Students do not need licenses to participate.

 Once you have your license, install Zoom on your Reed-owned machine via the "Self Service" app in your Applications folder.
 Questions about installs?
 Contact firstname.lastname@example.org.